Valley of Flowers National Park

 Valley of Flowers National Park is an Indian national park which was established in 1982.
 It is located in Chamoli in the state of Uttarakhand and is known for its meadows of endemic alpine flowers and the variety of flora.
 This richly diverse area is also home to rare and endangered animals, including the Asiatic black bear, snow leopard, musk deer, brown bear, red fox and blue sheep.
-Birds found in the park include Himalayan monal pheasant and other high altitude birds.
+Birds found in the park include Himalayan monal pheasant and other high-altitude birds.

-At 3352 to 3658 meters above sea level, the gentle landscape of the Valley of Flowers National Park complements the rugged mountain wilderness of Nanda Devi National Park to the east.
-Together, they encompass a unique transition zone between the mountain ranges of the Zanskar and Great Himalaya.
-The park stretches over an expanse of 87.50 km2 and it is about 8 km long and 2 km wide.
-The park lies completely in the temperate alpine zone.
+At 3,352 to 3,658 meters above sea level, the gentle landscape of the Valley of Flowers National Park complements the rugged mountain wilderness of Nanda Devi National Park to the east.
+Together, they encompass a unique transition zone between the mountain ranges of the Zanskar and Great Himalayas.
+The park stretches over 87.50 km2 and is about 8 km long and 2 km wide.
+It lies completely in the temperate alpine zone.
 Both parks are encompassed in the Nanda Devi Biosphere Reserve (223,674 ha) which is further surrounded by a buffer zone (5,148.57 km2).
 Nanda Devi National Park Reserve is in the UNESCO World Network of Biosphere Reserves.

-The park is open only during summer from June to October and it is covered by heavy snow for the rest of the year.
+The park is open only during summer from June to October and is covered by heavy snow for the rest of the year.

 History

 Documented explorers

 The place was little known to the outside world due to its inaccessibility.
-In 1931, Frank S. Smythe, Eric Shipton and R. L. Holdsworth, all British mountaineers, lost their way while returning from a successful expedition to Mt.Kamet and happened upon the valley, which was full of flowers.
+In 1931, Frank S. Smythe, Eric Shipton and R. L. Holdsworth, all British mountaineers, lost their way while returning from a successful expedition to Mt.
+Kamet and happened upon the valley, which was full of flowers.
 They were attracted to the beauty of the area and named it the "Valley of Flowers."
-Frank Smythe later authored a book of the same name.
+Smythe later authored a book of the same name.

-In 1939, Joan Margaret Legge, (21 February 1885 – 4 July 1939) a botanist deputed by the Royal Botanic Gardens, Kew, arrived at the valley to study flowers and while traversing some rocky slopes to collect flowers, she slipped off and died.
+In 1939, Lady Joan Margaret Legge, (21 February 1885 – 4 July 1939) a botanist deputed by the Royal Botanic Gardens, Kew, arrived at the valley to study flowers and while traversing some rocky slopes to collect flowers, she slipped and died.
 Her sister later visited the valley and erected a memorial near the spot.

 Prof. Chandra Prakash Kala, a botanist deputed by the Wildlife Institute of India, carried out a research study on the floristics and conservation of the valley for a decade, beginning in 1993.
-He made an inventory of 520 alpine plants exclusively growing in this national park and authored two important books – "The Valley of Flowers – Myth and Reality" and "Ecology and Conservation of the Valley of Flowers National Park, Garhwal Himalaya.
+He made an inventory of 520 alpine plants exclusively growing in this national park and authored two books – "The Valley of Flowers – Myth and Reality" and "Ecology and Conservation of the Valley of Flowers National Park, Garhwal Himalaya".